 Yes, it is ok for housekeeping to go into rooms to clean.
 The most useful guidance on cleaning is from CDC on disinfecting your facility if someone is sick .
 This has cleaning instructions for surfaces and laundry.

-Housekeeping staff should wear disposable gloves.
+Housekeeping staff should wear disposable gloves and a mask.

 No. In addition to room service, there are a number of local restaurants that provide delivery options.